agnescameron/teaching-site/_posts/2020-02-03-the-vanilla-web.md

 permalink: /class2/
 categories: [JS, HTML, CSS]
 tags: [net art, basics]
-assignment: here we'll revisit the basic tools that we use to make websites, and talk about some higher level concepts and tools to improve the quality of code.
+description: you've been there! you've seen it! you've done that! (or have you?). here we'll revisit the basic tools that we use to make work for the web, and talk about some higher level concepts and tools to improve the quality of code.
 We'll discuss web standards, net art, and the power of pure html.
-readings:
+assignment: make a website that shuffles a deck of cards using 2 different methods
+readings: click through JODI, computer lib
 ---

-you've been there! you've seen it! you've done that! (or have you?).
-This class and homework is a chance to revise basic web programming concepts, and to get an idea of where everyone is at.
+{{page.description}}

 ### review: homework + check in